Almost a year ago, Microsoft shook up the computing world. But, it wasn’t with a phone, tablet, or PC.

 When we first tested it, we found that it was faster than old Edge and less taxing on the CPU than Chrome.
 That’s still true.

 In fact, in Basemark 3.0 benchmark testing, the browser held up quite well.
 It scores a total of 639 in this simulated testing.
 Put up against old Edge (313) Firefox (503) Chrome (671) and Opera (691), it’s right up there against the very fastest.
-The lead it has on
+The lead it has on Firefox and the old Edge are particularly noticeable.
+That’s the strength of the Chromium engine flexing its muscles.

 A clean, easy to understand interface